 For most t-shirt sellers, success on Amazon doesn’t come overnight.
 It takes patience and time, from one day to a month, and sometimes even longer to make the first sale.

-”But what if I’ve tried everything, but my t-shirts just don’t sell?”
+“But what if I’ve tried everything and my t-shirts just aren’t selling?”

 Don’t give up!

 Lower your prices as long as you can stay profitable.
 Keep your finger on the pulse to jump on any emerging trends and test other t-shirt designs.
 Just because something didn’t work the first time, doesn’t mean it’s over for you and your tees.

 When you find out what works and what doesn’t for selling t-shirts on Amazon, come back to this article, and share your experience in the comments!

 This article was originally published in August 2018; it has since been updated.

 Content Marketing Specialist

 Una’s a Senior SEO Content Writer with a knack for SEO-friendly copywriting and building stunning landing pages.
 In her spare time, she's an avid reader and keeps close tabs on all things social media and mental health.